HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ## 2025-06:
 ...
-- 0608: CoPilot is likely to gain traction
+- 0619: CoPilot is likely to gain traction
   - @DF experimentation is virtually certain
     - see the KfwNotes
       - pull K. in deeper
+  - GitHub considerations ?

 - 0608: CoPilot is likely to gain traction

 <hr>